 Warm Gray Paint Colors to Inspire

-Now that we have gone through all the preliminaries, let’s get to the good stuff!
 We have pulled together some amazing pictures of rooms with 20 warm gray shades of paint.
 These are some of the most popular and well-beloved paint colors on the market.

-The Benjamin Moore, classic gray paint color (OC-23)is indeed a classic.
+The Benjamin Moore, Classic Gray paint color (OC-23)is indeed a classic.
 Believe it or not, it is categorized as an off-white rather than a true gray.
 It is light toned, versatile and sophisticated.
 We love how this color sets off the other tones in the room.
 Warm grays work very well with brushed gold or brass metals and provide just the right amount of support they need to shine.

 Dorian Gray (SW 7017) is a light to mid-tone gray paint color from Sherwin Williams.
 This tone still has the warm undertones that look so wonderful with bright white trim, but the SW Dorian Gray has a bit more body than other light grays.
 The tone in this room works well with the wood textures and the other earthy elements like the brown rug.

-This color (HC- 173) strikes a balance between gray and beige earning it the term “greige”.
+Edgecomb Gray (HC- 173) strikes a balance between gray and beige earning it the term “greige”.
 This works well in room design because you can pull it either way depending on the accent colors around it.
 For this room, it leans toward beige.
 It sets off the light blue accents but provides a sophisticated counterpoint keeping the look of the room elegant but light.

 Just like its name, Agreeable Gray (SW 7029) blends with what it is around.
 If it is in a cool setting, this color looks like it has blue, violet, or light green undertones.
 However, in a warm setting, the color appears more yellow.
 The Welsh Design Studio keeps the room full of light neutrals with varied textures.
 The gold fixtures with the greenery bring a touch of vibrancy to the space.

 Mindful Gray (SW 7016) from Sherwin Williams is one of their most popular colors for a good reason.
 This is a mid-tone warm gray color without a strong undertone.
-Therefore, this is a great color if you want a true neutral.
+This is a great color if you want a true neutral.
 Consider this bathroom.
 It has both black and brown accents; both are set off well by the background color.

 Repose Gray (SW 7015) from Sherwin Williams is considered by some to be the perfect gray.
 It does have slight blue and purple undertones, but overall, it is still warm because of some brown in the formula.
 Consider this kitchen, the Repose Gray on the cabinets picks up the variegated gray of the marble backsplash and is a great backdrop for the gold and brass finishes.

+Gauntlet Gray (SW 7019) works well on trim and as an accent wall.
 This is a slightly darker medium-toned gray with brown undertones.
-Gauntlet Gray (SW 7019) works well on trim and as an accent wall.
 In this kitchen, the cabinets provide a pleasing contrast to the marble backsplash and counters.
 The wooden features complement the warm tone of the paint.
 While this color is full-bodied, with ample natural light it does not appear too dark.

 For this kitchen, the designer used Revere Pewter (HC-172) from Benjamin Moore for the back cabinetry, trim, and wood paneling.
 We love how this color complements the dark green cabinets and the black and white mosaic floor.
 It is easy to understand why Revere Pewter is one of Benjamin Moore’s best-selling paints of all time.